 SPS Outstanding Chapter Advisor

-Peter Sheldon is the Chair of the Department of Physics & Engineering and the Director of the Center for Student Research at Randolph College.
+Peter Sheldon is the Charles A. Dana Professor of Physics & Engineering, the Chair of the Department, and the Director of the Center for Student Research at Randolph College.
 He has a PhD and an MS in Physics from the University of Massachusetts, and has a BA in Physics and a BA in Mathematics from Amherst College.
 Dr. Sheldon has received over $2.5M in grants for research and programming, currently holding a $1M S-STEM grant from the National Science Foundation to run a program which prepares Randolph College students to be the nation's future scientists.
-His research net includes a number of fields: he is by education a low temperature physicist, but has worked up the field of ultrafast laser spectroscopy, and more recently focuses on inertial navigation and science education research.
+His research net includes a number of fields: he is by education a low temperature physicist, but has worked in the field of ultrafast laser spectroscopy, and more recently focuses on inertial navigation and science education research.